wottle/HDI-45-Adapters/README.md

 ## Components Needed

 ### PCB
 First, you'll need to order the PCB.
 I use JLCPCB because they are affordable and reliable.
 Download the Gerber file for the version you want from this repository.
 Get the ZIP file from either the [DA-15/gerber](DA-15/gerber) or [HD-15/gerber](HD-15/gerber) directory (do not decompress it).
 Then, go to [JLCPCB](https://jlcpcb.com), click "Add Gerber File," and upload the ZIP.
 The 2-layer PCB will load automatically.
-You can leave all settings as defaults (except for PCB color, which is optional).
+You can leave all settings as defaults (feel free to change the PCB color if you'd like).
 Place the order, and you should receive your five PCBs quickly and affordably.

 ### Other Components